-Everyday Skills courses can be accessed online anywhere and are designed to fit flexibly around busy schedules.
+The Everyday maths and English courses can be accessed online anywhere and are designed to fit flexibly around busy schedules.
 It is recommended that learners commit to at least 5 hours each week for their online study.
 Learners should have access to IT equipment with an internet connection suitable for streaming video content.